jralph/docker-examples/php+nginx/README.md

 ```

 ## Kubernetes + Kustomize

+*Note: To update dependencies, follow the same steps for the Makefile or standalone docker.*

 ```bash
 # First, build your images and push them to a repository.
 (See standalone docker below).